Subham-Maity/StockOfSentence/README.md

-# What is Random Sentence Generator(very basic program)
+# What is Random Sentence Generator (Note: A React app with a custom API is being developed on Heroku.
+I have included only a conceptual clean java code here.)

 ### Basic Random Sentence Generator from Your Own Data Set -
 #### The purpose of this code is for beginners who want to keep motivated to code by making their own dataset and adding sentences on a regular basis as well as increase the stock of sentences.